Guy Smith (racing driver): 2014–2018

 A Factory Driver for Bentley, in 2014 Guy competed in the Blancpain GT Series Endurance Cup as part of Bentley Team M-Sport alongside Steven Kane and Andy Meyrick, finishing second in the championship and taking victory on home soil at Silverstone.
 In 2015 the trio returned to the series, once again coming second in the championship standings, while he also raced in the Bathurst 12 Hours, crossing the line in fourth position.

 In 2016 he remained with Bentley in the Blancpain GT Series, finished third at the Bathurst 12 Hours, and seventh at the Nurburgring 24 Hours, while in 2017 he added a third place at the Bathurst 12 Hours, before retiring as a factory driver in 2018.
 That year he entered a number of single stage rallies, taking wins at the Cadwell Park Stages and Dukeries Rally.

 2019–2022

-For the 2019-20 season, Smith returned to the FIA World Endurance Championship with Team LNT in a Ginetta G60-LT-P1, completing the first four rounds of the series.
+For the 2019–20 season, Smith returned to the FIA World Endurance Championship with Team LNT in a Ginetta G60-LT-P1, completing the first four rounds of the series.
 In 2021 he joined United Autosports in the IMSA Sportscar Championship, finishing third in LMP2 at the Watkins Glen 6 Hours and fourth at Petit Le Mans, and raced in the Road to Le Mans contests in LMP3.

 Smith founded Greenlight Sports Management with Andy Meyrick in 2020, working with racing drivers to identify and manage the best opportunities and prepare development programmes to further their careers.

 In 2022, he remained with United Autosports in LMP2, racing at the 24 Hours of Daytona, where he finished sixth, and Sebring 12 Hours, finishing fifth, and claimed victory in the Donington Park Rally alongside Patrick Walsh in a Ford Fiesta R5.
+The same year, he was interviewed about his work for Greenlight Sports by the mental health awareness platform, Wobbling About And Rocking Out.